RSandAI/HRPlanes-HighResolution-Planes-Benchmark-Dataset/README.md

 If you use the this repository, please cite our paper given below:

 Bakirman, T., & Sertel, E. (2022).
-HRPlanes: High Resolution Airplane Dataset for Deep Learning.
-Retrieved 28 April 2022, from https://arxiv.org/abs/2204.10959
+HRPlanes: High Resolution Airplane Dataset for Deep Learning, from https://arxiv.org/abs/2204.10959